Macgie29/uDacity_DS_Nanodegree/Project 1/README.md

 ### Interaction

 Project is mainly an outcome for a review and doesn't need to be edited for the future purposes.
-Description of the results are on medium post.
+The description of the results are on this medium post - https://medium.com/@DataThinker/what-impacts-on-listing-prices-on-airbnb-in-boston-ab868e246ca1.

 ### Author